open-telemetry/opentelemetry.io/content/en/docs/languages/net/instrumentation.md

 }
 ```

-Replace the program.cs content with the following code:
+Replace the content of the program.cs file with the following code:

 ```csharp
 var builder = WebApplication.CreateBuilder(args);